 Captive bead rings are also a popular starter jewelry option.
 The captive bead makes for ease of use, and the bead adds extra flair to a standard hoop style.

-Once you’re ready to change your jewelry, seamless hoops make for a subtle look.
-The seamless hoop is a little more difficult to navigate than the CBD or circular barbell options, but once inserted, it creates a classic aesthetic that goes with any style.
+Seamless rings - once you’re ready to change your jewelry, seamless hoops make for a subtle look.
+The seamless hoop, aka seam ring, is a little more difficult to navigate than the CBD or circular barbell options, but once inserted, it creates a classic aesthetic that goes with any style.

 Clicker hoops are an incredibly popular style for healed septum piercings.
 They consist of a hinged piece that you insert into the piercing and then click firmly in place, closing the hoop.
 The clicker mechanism allows for bolder designs, so if you’re a fan of jewelry that stands out, then clickers are for you.

 Is My Septum Anatomy Appropriate For This Piercing?

 Because the septum is located in the middle of your nose, septum jewelry tends to draw attention to any asymmetry in the nose or face.
 It all comes down to personal preference, but if you’re self-conscious about a crooked nose, then you might want to rethink this piercing.

 It is possible to get your septum pierced even if you suffer from a deviated septum.
 However, as mentioned above, the piercing can draw attention to any irregularities.
 Have a piercer look at your septum to see if they can work around any irregularities for a straight piercing, or try out a faux septum hoop to see how it looks.

 One of the best things about the septum piercing is that faux septum hoops are almost indistinguishable from an actual septum piercing.
 While there are certainly more jewelry options for those who are pierced, a faux hoop can be an excellent option for those who are worried about complications.